 Nearly all neural areas in the brain beat in synchrony, which isn’t easy given delays in nerve synapse, conductance, and propagation time.
 That even distant cortical neural areas achieve zero-phase synchrony, to beat almost perfectly in time, is an extraordinary feat:

 “Early studies showed that zero-phase lag synchronization can occur even between distant neuronal assemblies,… This is particularly relevant as the conduction delays in the cortex make the occurrence of zero-phase lag synchronization difficult to accomplish.”
 (Uhlhaas, 2009) p3.

-The brain is an neural oscillator network that can explore a vast domain of resonances.
-Models of oscillator networks with delayed links show that low frequency hubs can enable higher frequency synchronies (Vlasov & Bifone, 2017), so slow brain waves can help faster ones keep time.
+The brain is a neural oscillator network that explores a vast domain of resonances.
+Models of oscillator networks with delayed links show that low frequency hubs can enable higher frequency synchronies (Vlasov & Bifone, 2017), so slow brain waves help faster ones keep time.
 The brain evolved many long-range and precise lag-free synchronies so it must serve a key function, and the exquisite time sensitivity of neural spikes implies that timing is critical.
 The neural synchrony evidence is so compelling that some suggest it is an information code, but there is no evidence for that (Uhlhaas, 2009).
 Others link synchrony to consciousness to conclude that:

 “The central issue is how coherent, informational activity in multiple cortical areas is welded into a seamless unity that becomes aware of itself.”
 (John, 2005) p160.

 It is now proposed that consciousness relates directly to brain-generated neural synchronies.